-How can denied payday loan applications be monetized?
+How can denied payday loa forms be monetized?

 Question is, how do lenders monetize their denied leads?
 The answer is they sell them through a lender matching network like ours.
-Personal Money Store, as an affiliate, has access to a large network of lenders who buy payday loan, cash advance, short term loan, installment loan and personal loan applications.
+Personal Money Store, as an affiliate, has access to a large network of lenders and other financial connecting services who buy payday loan, cash advance, short term loan, installment loan and personal loa forms.
 We share a large percentage of the commission price we make with the originating lender who sends us their denied leads.
 More lenders equals a higher approval rate which correlates to a higher monetization rate for the lenders.
-We can pay upwards of $65 per loan application funded through the network.
+We can pay upwards of $65 per loa form funded through the network.
 Some are higher, some lower.
 The average is around $30 which equals in most cases $4-5 per application submitted.

 Lost opportunities for increasing revenue

 It is a win-win deal for lenders on both sides.
-Lenders who can’t fund certain applicants due to underwriting criteria can recoup some of their costs.
-Lenders who need more leads can buy qualified applicants on a regular basis.
+Lenders who can’t fund certain consumers due to underwriting criteria can recoup some of their costs.
+Lenders who need more leads can buy qualified consumers on a regular basis.
 Some common reasons why lenders cannot loan to certain customers are:

 - State law prohibitions

-- Applicant is a member of the military or a dependent of a member of the military
+- Consumer is a member of the military or a dependent of a member of the military

 - Wrong type of employment